yijunyu/trusted-programming.github.io/index.md

   <a href="https://rustconf.com/">Rust Conference 2021</a>
   <a href="https://foundation.rust-lang.org">Huawei is one of the founding contributors to the Rust Foundation</a>
   <a href="https://2020conf.rustcc.cn">The 1st Rust China Conf 2020, Shenzhen, China</a>
+  <a href="https://www.open.ac.uk/about/employment/vacancies/phd-studentship-machine-learning-software-engineering-stemccphdstudentship">Full-time PhD on Machine Learning for Software Engineering -- Joint Research Project between Huawei and The Open University</a>
   <a href="https://www.linkedin.com/jobs/view/2703556146/">Full-time Postdoc position on Empirical Data-Driven Bug Localisation -- Joint Research Project between Huawei and The Open University</a>
   <a href="https://apply.workable.com/huawei-ireland/j/823CFEB55B/">Join Huawei R&D for Trusted Programming -- Job Opportunities</a>
 </div>